zevv/npeg/README.md

 ```

+#### Other exceptions

+NPeg can raise a number of other errors during parsing:

+- NPegParseError: described in the previous section

+- NPegStackOverflowError: a stack overflow occured in the backtrace
+  or call stack; this is usually an indication of a faulty or too complex
+  grammar.

+- NPegUnknownBackrefError: An unknown back reference identifier is used in an
+  `R()` rule.

+- NPegCaptureOutOfRangeError: A code block capture tries to access a capture
+  that is not available using the `$` notation or by accessing the `capture[]`
+  seq.

+All the above errors are inherited from the generic `NPegException` object.

 ### Parser stack trace

 If an exception is raised from within an NPeg parser - either by the `E` atom